-Allan Alford, veteran CISO, formally at Mitel spoke on this topic and today’s CISO challenges.
+Allan Alford, veteran CISO, formally at Mitel spoke on this topic and today’s CISO responsibility and challenges.
 He believes Venture Capitalists back these companies, perceiving their value not in terms of whether they solve a problem, but whether they can look attractive to future buyers.
 Alford said the industry’s business model is broken.

 Alford said the truth is you only must be good enough to make established players just nervous enough to want to buy you.
 “It’s about being just enough of a differentiator to be bothered with from an investment perspective.”